Resolution Run 5K

 The race is held after sunset – we’ll provide glow sticks by the bucket, and everyone is encouraged to show off their bright clothes and lights!

-Entry fees include: unisex t-shirt (register by Dec 20 to guarantee a shirt), finisher momento, glow sticks, hot chocolate and a great time!
+Entry fees include: gender-specific long-sleeve shirt (registrants after Dec 20 are not guaranteed their choice of size), finisher’s mug, glow sticks, deluxe hot chocolate bar and a great time!

 Location & Parking